…taking the chance…

 …the thing with the basics…

 Good mentors teach the basics at the beginning.
 Unfortunately, I have rarely seen, whether in art courses or in schools, that the teachers actually introduce and teach the use of different media and tools deeply.
 Mostly this was always a surface talk.
-(Maybe I choosed always the wrong courses).
+(Maybe I chose always the wrong courses).

 I have to admit that the Newcastle course taught me for the first time how to really deal with the basics.
 Sad, but true – and great luck at the same time.
 Better late than never, I say.